ZhukovAlexander/easy-lambda/README.md

 # λambdify - because code is the only thing that matters
 [![PyPI version](https://badge.fury.io/py/lambdify.svg)](https://badge.fury.io/py/lambdify)

 **lambdify** is a tool that turns any python callable into an AWS Lambda function.
-Create, update and call your lambdas **directly from python**.
+Create, update and call your lambdas directly from python.

 Just like that: